When it comes to communication knowing your target audience should be your number one priority.

-Let’s face it if you don’t know who your audience is then how can you resonate or appeal to them and ultimately sell to them?
-I’ve created the following three-step process to help you define yours so go and grab yourself a pen and paper so that we can get started.
+Let’s face it if you don’t know who your target audience is then how can you resonate or appeal to them and ultimately sell to them?
+I’ve created the following three-step guide on how to know your target audience so go and grab yourself a pen and paper so that we can get started.

-So, you have a product, solution or service but who is your customer?
+You have a product, solution or service but who is your customer?
 Do you have a profile of your perfect customer?
-The chances are you do know who you’re trying to sell to so being by researching your market and looking at what others are doing and what their key messages are.
+The chances are you do know who you’re trying to sell to so begin by researching your market.
+Looking at what others are doing and what their key messages are.
 This rule applies to just about any organisation whether you’re a big global mega-corporation to a small one-person band.

 So, you have a list of your potential targets now you need to think about where you can find them.
 This could be literally anywhere so think laterally – are there any specific events that they attend, do they read particular publications and blogs to do their research before buying.
 Are there any good podcasts or review sites on the topic?

 Look at what your competitors are up to and take a good look at what social media channels work best in your sector.
 If your targets are B2B then Twitter and LinkedIn work best but if you’re targeting consumers, then think about extending this to Facebook and Instagram where you can create a really visual story.
 Similarly, think about YouTube which is perfect for both B2B and B2C.

 Right, you now know who you want to sell to and where they typically go to buy and whether that’s on or off-line.
 The final step in the process is how you speak to them.
 By this, I mean considering both tone and content whether it’s on your website, through social media, articles, collateral, signage and so on.